Jitterbug Perfume: Cultural connections

-A restaurant in Kennebunkport, Maine, is named "Bandaloop", with the owners using the book as the primary inspiration for the design of the business; a similar restaurant existed in the Federal Hill neighborhood of Baltimore, US, between 1988 and 2003.
+A restaurant in Arundel, Maine, is named "Bandaloop", with the owners using the book as the primary inspiration for the design of the business; a similar restaurant existed in the Federal Hill neighborhood of Baltimore, US, between 1988 and 2003.
 Menu items at the Baltimore eating establishment were named after characters and events in the book, while the suspension from the ceiling of a fully decorated, upside-down Christmas tree during the holiday season also garnered attention.

 A book store located at 709 West Smith Street in Orlando, Florida from 1991 to 1995 was named Alobar Books, after the main character in the book.

 Project Bandaloop, a multi-dimensional dance company founded in 1991 by Amelia Rudolph, was named after the Bandaloop from Jitterbug Perfume.

 A hostel in Kathmandu is named Alobar1000 after the book's character, inspired by his extensive travel and pursuit of immortality.

 A stage production was produced in Seattle at Cafe Nordo in 2019.

 Βανδαλούπ, a historical Greek punk band, has taken its name from The Bandaloop Doctors.

 Alobar and Kudra inspired a composition by the Italian pianist and composer Stefano Bollani.
 Named "Alobar e Kudra", the composition is included in his CD Joy in spite of everything (2014).

 Michael Hedges wrote a song inspired by Jitterbug Perfume which he titled "Jitterboogie."
 It appeared on his Oracle album (1996).

-Trivia

-The minor character Ellen Cherry Charles, one of the "genius waitresses" in Priscilla's group, later becomes the protagonist in Robbins' novel Skinny Legs and All, in which the group is also featured.
-"Genius waitress" is also mentioned briefly in Still Life with Woodpecker, another Robbins novel.